 The key factor is who paid it.
 If the income is paid directly to you by your employer, it’s taxable to you as ordinary salary would be.
 Taxable benefits are also subject to federal income tax withholding — though, depending on the disability plan, they sometimes aren’t subject to Social Security tax.

-Frequently, the payments aren’t made by the employer but by an insurer under a policy providing disability coverage or under an arrangement having the effect of accident or health insurance.
+Frequently, the payments aren’t made by an employer but by an insurer under a policy providing disability coverage or under an arrangement having the effect of accident or health insurance.
 In such cases, the tax treatment depends on who paid for the coverage.
-If your employer paid for it, then the income is taxed to you just as if paid directly to you by the employer.
-On the other hand, if it’s a policy you paid for, the payments you receive under it aren’t taxable.
+If your employer paid for it, the income is taxed to you, as if paid directly to you by the employer.
+But if you paid for the policy, the payments you receive under it aren’t taxable.

 Even if your employer arranges for the coverage (in other words, it’s a policy made available to you at work), the benefits aren’t taxed to you if you pay the premiums.
 For these purposes, if the premiums are paid by the employer but the amount paid is included as part of your taxable income from work, the premiums are treated as paid by you.

 Let’s say your salary is $1,000 a week ($52,000 a year).
 Under a disability insurance arrangement made available to you by your employer, $10 a week ($520 for the year) is paid on your behalf by your employer to an insurance company.
 You include $52,520 in income as your wages for the year: the $52,000 paid to you plus the $520 in disability insurance premiums.
 In this case, the insurance is treated as paid for by you.
 If you become disabled and receive benefits, they aren’t taxable income to you.